Home / Tarantulas / Theraphosa

 Did You Know

-All the three species belonging to this genus stridulate through the process of rubbing setae (hair-like structures) on their legs and pedipalps.
+• All three species belonging to this genus stridulate through the process of rubbing setae (hair-like structures) on their legs and pedipalps.

 Theraphosa Spider